How to Master Push-Ups at Every Fitness Level

 Common Push-Up Mistakes and How to Fix Them

 Mistake 1: Elbows flaring out at 90 degrees.
-The most common and most dangerous push-up error.
-Hands wide, elbows pointing directly out to the sides forms the classic β€œT-position” that places the anterior shoulder capsule, biceps tendon, and rotator cuff under maximum stress.
+One of the most common push-up errors.
+Hands wide, elbows pointing directly out to the sides forms the classic β€œT-position” that can increase stress on the anterior shoulder capsule, biceps tendon, and rotator cuff.
 Fix: angle the elbows backward at approximately 45 degrees from the torso.
-This single correction transforms a joint-straining movement into a biomechanically safe one.
+This single correction turns a joint-straining movement pattern into a more controlled one.

 Mistake 2: Hips sagging toward the floor.
 Without adequate core and glute activation, the lower back hyperextends and the hips drop.
-This pattern reduces the muscular demand on the chest and triceps, concentrates compressive stress on the lumbar discs, and makes the push-up less effective as an exercise.
+This pattern reduces the muscular demand on the chest and triceps, shifts stress toward the lower back, and makes the push-up less effective as an exercise.
 Fix: engage the core and glutes before the first repetition and maintain this throughout.
 Think of making the body as rigid as a plank.

 Mistake 3: Hips piking upward.
 The opposite of sagging: the buttocks rise toward the ceiling, reducing the body to an inverted V-shape.
 This reduces the muscle load, shortens the range of motion, and often indicates the trainee is using momentum rather than muscular force to complete the push.
 Fix: maintain a straight line from head to heels throughout every repetition.